bytecodealliance/wasmtime/cranelift/docs/langref.rst

 Pseudo-types and type classes
 -----------------------------

-These are not concrete types, but convenient names uses to refer to real types in this reference.
+These are not concrete types, but convenient names used to refer to real types in this reference.

 .. type:: iAddr

-    A Pointer-sized integer.
+    A Pointer-sized integer representing an address.

     This is either :type:`i32`, or :type:`i64`, depending on whether the target platform has 32-bit or 64-bit pointers.